Lionel Messi Profile

 Speaking about the debate, he said: "I am a huge fan of Ronaldo too, but if you're talking about the best player ever, there shouldn't even be a debate that it is Messi.
 That's just my opinion, but it's not even close for me."

-Despite this view, Ronaldo has achieved more on the international scene, leading Portugal to UEFA European Championship glory in 2018 and UEFA Nations League triumph 12 months later while Messi is yet to win anything for Argentina.
+Despite this view, Ronaldo has achieved more on the international scene, leading Portugal to UEFA European Championship glory in 2018 and UEFA Nations League triumph 12 months later while Messi only finally ended his international trophy drought in 2021 when Argentina won the Copa America.

-When it comes to social media, there is no dispute, with Ronaldo having more than 240 million followers on Instagram compared to Messi's 170 million.
-The Portugese forward is the most followed person on Instagram, ahead of Kim Kardashian, Justin Bieber, Ariana Grande and Dwayne Johnson.
+When it comes to social media, there is no dispute, with Ronaldo having more than 310 million followers on Instagram compared to Messi's 230 million.
+The Portuguese forward is the most followed person on Instagram, ahead of Kim Kardashian, Justin Bieber, Ariana Grande and Dwayne Johnson.

 Performances with his national side

-Despite being Argentina's all-time top goalscorer, Messi has been unable to lead his nation to glory in the FIFA World Cup or Copa America - something which often sees him compared less favourably to Diego Maradona, who guided his country to World Cup glory in 1986.
-Messi has, however, led Argentina to three consecutive finals.
+Despite being Argentina's all-time top goalscorer, Messi was long derided for been unable to lead his nation to glory in the FIFA World Cup or Copa America - something which saw him compared less favourably to Diego Maradona, who guided his country to World Cup glory in 1986.
+Messi led Argentina to three consecutive finals which all ended in defeat.

-After yet another penalty shoot-out defeat to Chile in the 2016 Copa America final, Messi announced his international retirement.
-Following words from Argentina's president Mauricio Macri and a national call for him to return, Messi's retirement lasted just one week.
+After yet another penalty shootout defeat to Chile in the 2016 Copa America final, Messi announced his international retirement.
+Following words from Argentina's president Mauricio Macri and a national call for him to return, Messi's retirement lasted just a week.

 In 2018, Argentina were eliminated by eventual champions France in the World Cup round of 16, while they finished third in Copa America's 2019 installment.
 Messi received a $50,000 fine by CONMEBOL for commenting on the performance of the referee during their semi-final defeat to Brazil, which saw the Argentine sent off.

-Messi has been in a relationship with Antonella Roccuzzo since 2008 and got married in 2017.
-Together they have three sons: Thiago, Mateo and Ciro, and Messi has Thiagos's name and handprints tattooed on his left leg.
+Messi has been in a relationship with Antonella Roccuzzo since 2008 and the couple got married in 2017.
+Together they have three sons: Thiago, Mateo and Ciro, and Messi has Thiago's name and handprints tattooed on his left leg.

 His father Jorge has a big influence in helping him make business decisions while his eldest brother is in charge of the public relations aspect and arranges his day-to-day schedule.
 His mother, meanwhile, fronts the Leo Messi Foundation with his other brother Matias.